Text size

 3. Broome

-During the months of June through October, over 35,000 humpback whales journey from Antarctica to the warm waters of Broome.
-During this phenomenal annual event, you can watch a mixture of behaviours from the whales; including energetic breaching, playful antics and nurturing periods between mother and calf whales as they learn to swim and breathe – sheltered by the undisturbed islands of the Buccaneer Archipelago.
+The Kimberley coast is the end point of the whales’ epic journey from Antarctica, to warmer waters and Broome offers some great land-based vantage points as well as chartered whale watching tours.
+During this phenomenal annual event, you can watch a mixture of behaviours from the whales; including energetic breaching, playful antics and nurturing periods between mother and calf whales as they learn to swim and breathe.

-After their travels in Australia’s North West, thousands of humpback whales migrate through Perth’s waters on their way back to Antarctica.
-Off the coast at Hillarys, you can get up close to these magnificent mammals on a boat tour departing from Hillarys Boat Harbour.
+Thousands of humpback whales migrate through Perth’s waters and you can get up close on a boat tour departing from Hillarys Boat Harbour or Fremantle.

 Tour companies such as Rottnest Fast Ferries and Whale Watching Western Australia can take you out to get the perfect view of these playful whales.

-- Top locations: Tours departing from Hillarys Boat Harbour.
+Tour locations: Tours departing from Fremantle and Hillarys Boat Harbour.

 5. Rottnest